 Immigrate to Canada

-Express Entry, Provincial Nominee Programs, family sponsorship — find the right pathway and understand every step.
+Express Entry, Provincial Nominee Programs, family sponsorship, find the right pathway and understand every step.

-Last verified: March 2026 · Source: IRCC, IRPA, IRPR
+Last verified: June 2026 · Source: IRCC, IRPA, IRPR

 Free · No Account · 2 Minutes

-Screen your admissibility and find your pathway
+Explore your admissibility and find your pathway

 What is Express Entry?

 Express Entry (IRPA s.11.2) is Canada's primary system for managing permanent residence applications under three federal economic programs.
-IRCC holds regular draws — sometimes weekly — issuing Invitations to Apply (ITAs) to candidates with the highest CRS scores.
+IRCC holds regular draws, sometimes weekly, issuing Invitations to Apply (ITAs) to candidates with the highest CRS scores.

 Federal Skilled Worker (FSW)